10 Best Herbal Juices For Pink Eye

 Salvia officinalis, commonly known as sage, has been traditionally used in herbal medicine for its anti-inflammatory and antimicrobial properties.

-Silybum marianum, also known as milk thistle, is a herbal plant that has been traditionally used for its potential health benefits, including its antioxidant and anti-inflammatory properties.
+Vaccinium myrtillus, commonly known as blueberry, has been traditionally used in herbal medicine for its antioxidant and anti-inflammatory properties.